tomboszko/Project-Planner/README.md

 globally, it's quite cool to don't have struggles with design at the beginning.

-The girls are very good (and fast) at Javascript, I'm quite disapointed of my lack of skills.
+The girls are very good and fast with javascript. what a team !!!

+Nor real issues, just some struggles with some 'bouts de codes' as usual.

+To be continued...